 Ensure accommodations are in place at the testing center

 Also make sure that your test is actually in the possession of the testing center before test day- I have shown up to take tests that weren’t at the testing center yet a few times.
 Filling out the testing form in advance is extremely important to ensure you are able to take the exam on schedule.
 I try to fill out the form a week before the test date.
-For more information on my test accommodations, check out this post.

 Keep your eyesight and energy level in mind when scheduling an exam day and time.
 No matter what time my class meets, I try to schedule my exams for first thing in the morning when my eyes are well rested and I am less likely to have a migraine.
 I also try to schedule the exams the same day the rest of the class is testing, or earlier if that isn’t possible.
 None of my professors have ever complained about me taking an exam early.